 Measure Details How did you spend your service pupil premium allocation last academic year?
 The Service Pupil Premium is spent paying for an additional half a day per week of an ELSA, who is able to support the children's social and emotional needs.
+To pay for training up of a new EYFS ELSA to support pupils in Nursery and Reception.
+Forces Week - to raise awareness of the roles parents have within the services and celebrate the work they do.
 What was the impact of that spending on service pupil premium eligible pupils?
 The service children were able to receive support from the ELSA when parents were deployed or away on exercise for long periods of time.
 They were able to share their feelings and be supported appropriately.
 Support was often extended to the parent at home and offered continuity of support.
+The member of staff is able to support pupils in an age appropriate way to deal with many areas, but most commonly separation.
+Forces week - parents serving in the Forces came into to to domos, talks and hands on experiences with helicopter parts.
+We were able to staff this and end the week with a celebration where the children performed and made food to have a school 'afternoon tea'.